 The United States is an abundant producer of ethanol and is ready and willing to meet foreign market needs.
 The U.S. Grains Council (USGC) is working with partners in the United States and globally to help develop markets and enable trade for this renewable, clean-burning fuel.

 In the United States, ethanol is made primarily from corn.
-With more than 200 ethanol plants scattered across the country’s Corn Belt, the United States is capable of producing 15 billion gallons (56.7 billion liters) of ethanol per year.
+With more than 210 ethanol plants scattered across the country’s Corn Belt, the United States is capable of producing over 15.5 billion gallons (58.7 billion liters) of ethanol per year.
 This is more than U.S. consumers and industry can use, providing ample export supply.

 The Council and its partners - Growth Energy, the Renewable Fuels Association and USDA’s Foreign Agricultural Service - are focused on promoting U.S. ethanol as a clean-burning source of fuel to buyers and end-users around the globe.
 This work is done through:

-Canada received the bulk of U.S. ethanol exports during this timeframe, making up 30 percent of the export market, while Brazil (17 percent) was the second largest importer.
-The Philippines (10 percent), India (7 percent) and South Korea (7 percent) round out the top five markets.
+Brazil received the bulk of U.S. ethanol exports during this timeframe, making up 37 percent of the export market, while Canada (24 percent) was the second largest importer.
+India (10 percent), The Philippines (5 percent), and China (4 percent) round out the top five markets.

 The world wants ethanol, and the U.S. ethanol industry is ready, willing and able to meet the global demand.